Maj0o/google-homepage/README.md

 # google-homepage

-First attempt at blindly building the google webpage
+Emulating a copy of the google webpage